walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

     3. Expanding on the UCLA Student Collaborators' Bill of Rights
     4. Precarious labor and the labor of teaching
 3. Infrastructure
-    1. As it impacts pedagogy and student life and teaching in particular; how do the small decisions we make at the level of administration reflect out pedagogies?
+    1. As it impacts pedagogy and student life and teaching in particular; how do the small decisions we make at the level of administration reflect our pedagogies?
     2. How can pedagogy be enacted beyond the classroom?
 How can we take teacherly actions as administrators?
     3. How can those teacherly administrative actions address issues of precarity among the student population?
 4. Profession